AmanLonare/CDC-MySQL-Debezium-PostgreSQL/README.md

 --
 ```

 As you can see, the current offset is 3 with 4 messages.
 In the new terminal we can log into the MySQL container as we did before and make any changes to the "customers" table.
-New event can be seen instantly in the terminal where we ran kafkacat for tailing "customers" table
+New event can be seen instantly in the terminal where we ran kafkacat for tailing "customers" table.
+You can check the following [repository] if you want to see how the change events are emitted whenever there is any 'INSERT', 'UPDATE', or 'DELETE'.

 ```sh
 mysql> use inventory;